knpuniversity/oauth/knpu/facebook.rst

 Logging in with Facebook
 ------------------------

-Finally, let's make it so the farmers can login with the Facebook account.
+Finally, let's make it so the farmers can login with their Facebook account.
 Let's start by adding a link on the login page.
 Just like with "Login with COOP", the URL is to the page that starts the Facebook authorization process: